elightsys/iSeries-Access-ODBC-Driver-for-PHP/readme.md

-## Installing iSeries Access ODBC Driver (64bit) for PHP7 on Ubuntu
+## Installing iSeries Access ODBC Driver (64bit) for PHP7 on Ubuntu/Debian

 > Prerequisites: You've got to have PHP7.X installed and running; this isn’t part of the tutorial.